Department of Earth and Planetary Sciences

 Focus Track Areas

-The Department offers four track areas: General Geology, Earth System and Climate, Environmental Geoscience, and Water Science.
+The Department of Earth and Planetary Sciences offers four track areas: General Geology, Earth System and Climate, Environmental Geoscience, and Water Science.
 To declare a track or obtain advice, students should consult an undergraduate academic advisor in the Mathematics and Physical Sciences Advising Center.
 To receive credit for the track, students must successfully complete all requirements for the B.S. degree along with all courses listed for that track.
 If not, students will receive a standard B.S. degree in Geosciences.

-All candidates for the General Geology must complete the following courses:
+All candidates for the Focus Track Area in General Geology must complete the following courses:

 B. 9 credit hours of upper-division-level Geosciences electives.9

-All candidates for the Earth System and Climate must complete the following courses:
+All candidates for the Focus Track Area in Earth System and Climate must complete the following courses:

 A. Required Courses (18 credit hours from the following):18